josephmluna/LabWebsite/research/index.md

 {% capture text %}
 **Decoding RBP Dynamics in Viral Infections:**
-Using positive-sense RNA viruses as model systems, we're investigating how RBPs coordinate viral replication.
+Using positive-sense RNA viruses as model systems, we're investigating how RBPs how cellular RBPs orchestrate the balance between viral genome replication, translation, and virion assembly.
 We use viral reverse genetics, CRISPR screening, and advanced RNA profiling to map the dynamic interactions between viral genomes and host RBPs throughout the infection cycle.
-Our goal is to unravel the regulatory logic behind how RBPs can both support and antagonize viral replication.
+Our goal is to unravel the regulatory logic of RBPs during infection with an eye toward novel antivirals and therapeutics.
 <br>

 {:.center}